Why Homeschooling An Only Child Is Awesome!

 Hmm, this is difficult for me as this is all we know, but I will try and give a balanced discussion.

-Sometimes he gets lonely, I’m not going to lie and say that this isn’t the case.
+Sometimes he gets lonely and needs regular play dates, I’m not going to lie and say that this isn’t the case.

 Socializing – I’ll talk about this in more detail below, but as a disadvantage, it is not what you think.

 STEM experiments would probably be more fun with more than one child!!
 Haha, sorry I am really clutching at straws here.
-We love homeschooling, and we know no different than homeschooling an only child!
+We love homeschooling, and we know no different than homeschooling one kid!

 Yes, sometimes he gets a little lonely.
 We desperately wanted him to have a younger sibling and he would have been an amazing big brother.
 However, that was not meant to be.